 Tracking product toxicity is important, says David.
-In Australia, we know that businesses lose up to $28 billion annually in lost production and wages due to employee ill health, yet what is largely unknown by Australian business owners, is that toxic ingredients hidden in products used in workplace buildings are a significant culprit of workplace sickness.
+In Australia, we know that businesses lose over $34 billion annually in lost production and wages due to employee ill health, yet what is largely unknown by Australian business owners, is that toxic ingredients hidden in products used in workplace buildings are a significant culprit of workplace sickness.

 Our Product Health Declaration™ pushes for transparency to disclose risks and hazards in products used in workplaces and, in Australian homes too.

 The first Global GreenTag Product Health Declaration™ certificate was taken up by sustainable building manufacturer Weathertex who saw the value for marketing health a priority and has since achieved a Platinum Level HealthRATE™ – the highest rating that can be reached under the PHD and HealthRATE system.

 Global GreenTag was motivated by a number of studies, said David, that have concluded the need for firmer risk mitigation strategies to be brought into the supply chain to help prevent toxic products being used in workplaces and homes.